U.S. Congressmember Geraldine Anne Ferraro

 26 August 1935 ~to~ 26 March 2011

-Geraldine A. Ferraro was born in upstate New York.
-After her father and two young brothers died, "Lil' Gerri" moved with her mother to The Bronx, NYC, at an early age.
-Eventually, they moved to Queens, another borough in New York City.
+Geraldine A. Ferraro ("GAF") was born in upstate New York.
+After her father and two young brothers tragically died, "Lil' Gerri" moved with her mother to The Bronx, NYC, at an early age.
+Eventually, they moved out to Queens, another borough in New York City.
 Geraldine graduated college in NYC from Marymount Manhattan College and from law school in The Bronx at Fordham University.
 Before entering government service, "Miss Ferraro" admirably taught school in New York City for five years.
 Geraldine Ferraro was a persevering Assistant District Attorney in Queens as of 1974.
 She rose to head of the District Attorney's Special Victims Bureau.
-Urged by then NYS Assemblyman (later Governor) Mario Cuomo, Geraldine ran for U.S. Congress!
+Urged by then NYS Assemblyman (later Governor) Mario Cuomo, Geraldine ran for the U.S. Congress!
 Like Bella Abzug said: "A woman's place is in the House!"
-Members of the STONEWALL Rebellion Veterans' Association met (via Bella) and helped Geraldine during her first successful congressional campaign in 1978 for New York's Ninth District (mostly Queens/part Brooklyn).
+Members of the STONEWALL Rebellion Veterans Association met GAF, ironically, via Bella.
+The SVA-ers helped Geraldine during her first successful congressional campaign in 1978 for New York's Ninth District (mostly Queens/part Brooklyn).
 She rose to be an outstanding three-term Congresswoman.
 Every election, her winning percentages grew!
 In July of 1984, as the first woman in American history, Geraldine was electrifyingly convention-voted as the Democratic nominee for Vice-President of the United States.
 Besides a gender break-through, Geraldine Ferraro dignifiedly represented ethnic diversity as the first (and, to date, only) Italian-American national nominee in a major political party.